nccgroup/scrying/README.md

     -t, --target <TARGET>...
 Target, e.g. http://example.com, rdp://[2001:db8::4]
-        --threads <THREADS>              Number of worker threads for each target type [default: 10] --vnc-auth <VNC AUTH>            Password to provide to VNC servers that request one --web-proxy <WEB PROXY>
+        --threads <THREADS>              Number of worker threads for each target type [default: 10] --vnc-auth <VNC AUTH>            Password to provide to VNC servers that request one --web-path <WEB PATH>...
+            Append a path to web requests.
+Provide multiple to request each path sequentially

+        --web-proxy <WEB PROXY>
             HTTP/SOCKS Proxy to use for web requests e.g. http://[::1]:8080
 ```